michael/svedit/README.md

 ## Quick intro

 Pass a piece of JSON to the `EntrySession` contructor.
-There are only a few rules for the format, such as a specific notation for annotated text (see the value of `subtitle`) and containers of blocks, where you need an array of objects, each featuring a type property (see `body`).
-Otherwise the format is completely freeform.
+There are only a few rules for the format, such as a specific notation for annotated text (see the value of `subtitle`) and containers of blocks, where you need an array of objects, each featuring a `type` property (see `body`).
+Otherwise the shape is completely up to you.
 You can nest containers into blocks to create hiearchy (see `<ListBlock>`).

 ```js
   let entry_session = new EntrySession({